Migration to Proxmox VE from VMware: A Deep Dive into Backup Strategies and Cloud Integration

 For VMware environments, usually the backup software adopts an agentless approach, streamlining the backup process by eliminating the need for installing backup agents on each VM.
 This method leverages VMware vCenter and a virtualization proxy server to manage VMware snapshot processing and communication with the storage destination.
 It enables auto-discovery and protection of new or modified VMs, ensuring comprehensive coverage.
 Additionally, the backup software offers instant recovery options, including the ability to quickly map Virtual Machine Disk (VMDK) images back to the same or alternate VMs, significantly reducing downtime and enhancing data accessibility.
 The support for both physical and virtual environments underlines the backup solution’s versatility, catering to a wide range of backup and recovery needs.

 In contrast, the approach for Proxmox backup with backup software is similarly agentless but specifically tailored to the Proxmox VE platform.
 It incorporates hypervisor snapshot management, enabling efficient backup and recovery processes.
-One of the features for Proxmox VE backups is the use of Changed Block Tracking (CBT), which allows for incremental backups after an initial full backup, focusing only on changed data blocks to minimize backup windows and storage requirements.
+One of the features for Proxmox VE backups allows for incremental backups after an initial full backup, focusing only on changed data to minimize backup windows and storage requirements.
 Backup software also provides a disk-exclusion option, enabling users to exclude certain VM disks from backups.
 This can be particularly advantageous for optimizing backup storage by omitting disks that contain temporary or non-essential data.

 Choosing the Right Backup Destination of Cloud